silvaaraujo/taskmanager-backend/README.md

     "senha": "yourpassword"
 }

-At each request is generated a new token and added at the response.
+For the future, I'm going to implement refresh token, where at each request, is generated a new token and added at the response.